kowainik/kowainik.github.io/posts-raw/2018-11-18-state-pattern-matching.md

 ```

 Today, let’s pick the first option.
 The reason for this is to stop decoding as
-soon as we faced an error.
+soon as we face an error.
 Only after we’ve managed to decode the raw values to
 our type successfully, we can inspect the remaining list of values in case we
 need to produce the `ExpectedEndOfList` error message.